lantunes/CrystaLLM/README.md

 obtaining the score from another process, via the ZMQ library, and in such a case, the `scorer` would be assigned a value of `zmq`.
 See [this script](resources/alignn_zmq_example.py) for an example of setting up [ALIGNN](https://github.com/usnistgov/alignn) to listen for and respond to prediction requests using ZMQ.

+If you want to use scorer without ZMQ, `CHGNetScorer` is provided.
+To avoid memory overflow on a single GPU, CHGNet scorer option is built to do inference on a separate device (`cpu` or `cuda:1`).
+However, you need to install `CHGNet` to use this feature.
+For installation, you can `pip install chgnet`.
+More details, please refer to [CHGNet official website](https://chgnet.lbl.gov/).

 ### Using a Pre-trained Model